RocketChat/docs-old/5. Administrator Guides/Integrations/Zapier/README.md

 7. Click `Save Changes` then verify the save was successful.

 Did you complete everything?
 Yes?
 Good!
 [Here is your invite (hint: click me)](https://zapier.com/developer/invite/32270/7c3feadc825db6ae9023ea2983e88875/)!

+**Warning:** Make sure the `rocket.cat` user has *not* been removed from your Rocket.Chat instance otherwise you won't be able to enable the Zaps!
+If it has been removed, you'll probably see an error message that says something like `(400) Bad Request and said "Invalid user [error-invalid-user]`.